UniFreak/notes/Git.md

     git config --global core.whitespace cr-at-eol

 # Questions
-why need two step: add & commit to commit? what's the difference?
+- why need two step: add & commit to commit? what's the difference?

-    so you have more option and be more flexible when commit what's the difference between `clone` and `remote add`? clonw will clone the repo to your local remote add only add a alias to remote repo address what if I don't commit and don't stash then switch to other branch directly? you can't, if the working directory is not clean add to git repo's directory from another directory? and sync the two? ignore mode changes?
+    A: so you have more option and be more flexible when commit

+- what's the difference between `clone` and `remote add`?

+    A: clonw will clone the repo to your local remote add only add a alias to remote repo address

+- what if I don't commit and don't stash then switch to other branch directly?

+    you can't, if the working directory is not clean

+- add to git repo's directory from another directory? and sync the two? ignore mode changes?

-    `git config --global core.filemode false` how to rename local and remote branch
+    `git config --global core.filemode false`

+- how to rename local and remote branch

     1. enter target branch: `git checkout <oldName>`
     2. rename local branch: `git branch -m <newName>`
     3. delete the old remote branch: ` git push --delete <remoteName> <branchName>`